 - World Showcase opens later than the rest of Epcot, and it takes crowds awhile to migrate from Future World to that part of the park.

 - Test Track has a single rider line.
 If you do not mind having each member of your party ride in a separate ride vehicle, this can save you time without using FastPass+.

 Epcot FastPass+ Kiosks

 Epcot's FastPass+ kiosks are located throughout the park, including:

-- At the digital "tip board" in the middle of Future World Plaza (behind Spaceship Earth and the Future World fountain)
+- At the MyMagic+ Service Center in Future World between Spaceship Earth and Innoventions East

 - At the International Gateway entrance to the park